Our Lady of the Immaculate Conception Church, Goa: Location

 The church is located in Panjim and sits atop a hill facing the square below.
 The city's municipal garden (Garcia da orta) lies to its southeast and can be seen from atop the hill.
 The site was once the location of a colonial port landing where ships sailing from Lisbon made first call, and where sailors disembarked before proceeding further inland to Ela (now Old Goa) – the capital of Goa until the 19th century.
 A laterite stone walkway with zigzag stairs ascend the church while lines of thin and tall palm trees form part of the scene.
+The church is considered an iconic location, not least because of its appearance in several Bollywood films; in turn, this has resulted in many tourists gathering in the area, which often causes traffic snarls and a nuisance to local residents.